kubukoz/blog/mdoc/flakes-first-steps.md

 }
 ```

-but it gets real boring real quick.
+but in practice, it gets real tedious real quick.
 It's boilerplate of the kind that we wouldn't like to maintain!

 Thankfully, Nix's language and standard library offer ways to generate attrsets given a list of keys.
 I won't get into the gnarly details (this is the kind of thing you learn in [Nix Pills][pills]), but the solution I like most is a higher-order function that'll take the following arguments: